brandur/sorg/content/drafts/postgres-reads.md

 location: Osaka
 published_at: 2017-11-11T23:54:10Z
 hook: TODO
+hook: Scaling out using read replicas and getting all their advantages, and then enriching the system with intelligence around replication status to eliminate the possibility of stale reads.
 ---

+A common technique when running applications powered by relational databases like Postgres, MySQL, and SQL Server is sending read operations to readonly replicas [1];
-Read replicas are a common pattern in databases to help scale workload without having to resort to more complex strategies like partitioning.
-Most relational databases like Postgres, MySQL, and SQL Server are single master systems, and so all writes have to go a primary that's leading the cluster.
-Read operations however can plausibly be routed to the primary _or_ any of its replicas [1].
+helping to distribute load between more nodes while also reducing pressure on the primary.
+All of these systems are single master so all writes have to go to the primary that's leading the cluster, but reads can go to any replica as long as it's reasonably current.

-This is useful because it allows an application to start distributing a considerable amount of its load amongst all available database nodes.
-It's especially useful when you consider that while _most_ write operations have relatively predictable performance because they're often insert, updating, or deleting just single records, reads are often much more elaborate and by extension, expensive for the database to perform.
+Spreading load across more servers is good, but the pattern shows itself to be especially useful when accounting for the fact that most write operations have predictable performance -- they're often inserting, updating, or deleting just a single record.
+Reads on the other hand are often much more elaborate, and by extension, expensive.

 !fig src="/assets/postgres-reads/replica-reads.svg" caption="Writes on the primary and reads on its replicas."